 Here are the five (5) reasons senior pastors don’t lead their churches.

 This article will not focus on the question of “why have a Pastor Appreciation Day.”
-We believe a special day to honor those who are serving in leadership is a powerful boost to both leaders and laity.
+We believe a special day to honor those who are serving in leadership is a powerful boost to both leaders and laity and offer the following ideas.

 The Bible tells us 1 Timothy 5:17 – Let the elders that rule well be counted worthy of double honour, especially they who labour in the word and doctrine.